The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Vendor Analysis

 \subsection{Vendor Specialization}

 The findings discussed in \S\ref{section:vendor:activity} raise questions about the relationship between vendors and the set of threat actors and geographies they track.

 Having specialized vendors is a plausible scenario because CTI visibility is inherently constrained by each vendor's sources and regional footprint.
 Therefore, analyzing the homogeneity of actor tracking across vendors is relevant to elicit the presence of observation biases.

-Figure~\ref{fig:vendor_TA_reports_country} shows the activity of the top 20 CTI vendors related to the top 20 actors.
+Figure~\ref{fig:vendor_TA_reports_country} shows the activity of the top 25 CTI vendors related to the top 25 actors.
 We observe a noticeable reporting asymmetry, with visibility into major adversaries like \texttt{Lazarus} or \texttt{Fancy Bear} being not uniform across the industry.
-While some vendors like $V_{2}$ and $V_{6}$ maintain broad coverage across numerous sectors and geographies, others exhibit highly localized specialization for certain actors: see, for example, $V_{21}$ high-volume reporting activity on \texttt{Lazarus} and \texttt{Kimsuky}; $V_{12}$'s intensive focus on \texttt{TA505}; or $V_{4}$' concentration on \texttt{APT10}.
-Going beyond specific pairs of vendors and actors, we find that the full vendor-actor-geography-sector distribution is largely sparse.
+While some vendors like {$V_{3}$ and $V_{6}$} maintain broad coverage across geographies, others exhibit highly-localized specialization for certain actors: see, for example, $V_{19}$'s high-volume reporting activity on \texttt{Lazarus} and \texttt{Kimsuky}; $V_{13}$'s intensive focus on \texttt{TA505}; or $V_{24}$'s concentration on {\texttt{Trickbot}}.
+Looking beyond specific pairs of vendors and actors, we find that the full vendor-actor-geography-sector distribution is largely sparse.
 This confirms that not every vendor tracks the same threat actors, nor even the same victims of those actors, and therefore that no single vendor provides a comprehensive view of the threat actor landscape.